 - Write down activities and appointments in an organizer or calendar.
 You can use either a paper or electronic planner for this purpose.

-- Keep paper planners in a place that’s easy to see, such as in the kitchen or by your bed.
+- Keep paper planners in a place that’s easy to see, such as in your kitchen or by your bed.
 Keep electronic planners open on your computer.

 Written instructions can help jog your memory if you use them regularly.
 Here are some ways to use written reminders:

-- Label drawers to describe what is in them.
+- Label drawers to describe what’s in them.

-- Place often-called phone numbers by the phone.
+- Place often-called phone numbers by your phone.

 - Label doors and windows with reminders to open or close them.

-- Place a note near the stove to remind you to turn it on or off.
+- Place a note near your stove to remind you to turn it on or off.

 - Label pictures of people who you see often to remind you of their names.